geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 It's really annoying in the DSP.
 So I wrote this, like, re-vectorization thing, and then I was like, this is stupid and super slow, because it, like, de-vectorizes to 128, and then it re-vectorizes.
 I think we'll try to keep it de-vectorized, so that'll be fast for the DSP.
-The trick to making the DSP good is that you have to do things...
-It's an 124-bit... vector machine.
+The trick to making the DSP good is that you have to do things..
+It's an 124-bit.. vector machine.
 So you have to do things in 128-byte chunks.
 And that's an upcast of 128.
 So that's a lot bigger than the other ones we've been seeing.